-Paint correction is a term that is now commonly used by both professional car detailers and car cleaning enthusiasts worldwide to describe the process of restoring and rejuvenating the paintwork of a vehicle, mostly through the elimination of surface imperfections, that dull, oxidize, or haze the surface by reflecting light off in various directions, therefore detracting from a true and proper, clean, sharp, reflection.
-These imperfections include things like swirl marks & fine scratches, bird dropping etching & acid rain etching, buffer trails, and random isolated deep scratches
+Paint correction is a term that is now commonly used by both professional car detailers worldwide to describe the process of correcting in the form of restoring and rejuvenating the paintwork of a vehicle, mostly through the elimination of surface imperfections, that dull, oxidize, or haze the surface by reflecting light off in various directions, therefore detracting from a true and proper, clean, sharp, reflection.
+Paint Corrections fix imperfections including swirl marks & fine scratches, bird dropping etching & acid rain etching, buffer trails, and random isolated deep scratches.

 An important step your detailer should take before starting the paint correction process is to do a decontamination wash.
 Making sure that all contaminants are removed beforehand.
 If this step is not done the contaminants could become loose and stuck in the polishing pad and inflict damage to the paint.